AndeanROAD/SelfEvaluation/main_selfassessment_points.md

   - July 2020.
 End of first phase for the Andean ROAD.

-# Achievements
+# Main Achievements

-* For the first time in the last two decades, carry out projects in coordination with multiple countries in the Andean Region.
+* For the first time ever, we have carried out projects in collaboration with multiple countries in the Andean Region.

 * Develop institutional awareness about Astrononomy for Development.

-# Challenges
+# Main Challenges

 * Most of the events have been coordinated and held in Colombia.
   Suggested solution: move the coordination center to a country different from Colombia.

 * Only a minority of the projects suggested in the original programme have advanced.

+* We do not have a framework to measure impact for our projects.